Submit a film : Rules & Regulations 2015

 Should any dispute arise regarding the interpretation of an article in these regulations, their original French version is binding.

-These rules apply to all sections of the Official Selection: Competition, Out of Competition, Un Certain Regard (except Cinéfondation - cf. Cinéfondation Rules and Regulations).
+These rules apply to all sections of the Official Selection: Competition (feature and short films), Out of Competition, Un Certain Regard (except Cinéfondation - cf. Cinéfondation Rules and Regulations).